GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 The system consists of a Unitree Go1, a Zed 2i Camera and an Nvidia Jetson Orin Nano, and uses ROS2 `humble`.
 The Unitree and Jetson are connected using an ethernet cable while the Zed is connected to the Jetson through USB.
-All of these components are fixed to the Unitree using a 3-D printed mount designed by [David Dorf](https://www.daviddorf.com/).
+All of these components are fixed to the Unitree using a 3-D printed mount designed by <a href="https://www.daviddorf.com/" target="_blank">David Dorf</a>.

 <br>